anz-cell/canvas-game/readme.md

 ## Implementation
 ## 1. Basic
+## Class Diagram

+The following class diagram represents the advanced implementation of the Disstributed Mutual Exclusion system using a centralized coordinator approach.
+The Coordinator class is the main controller in the entire system and it manages access to critical sections by distributing tokens to the nodes.

+The system is built around a shared buffer(C_buffer) that holds and manages token requests.
+This buffer is used by 3 main components:
+C_mutex
+C_receiver
+C_Connection_r
+These 3 classes are shown as aggregations in the diagram, indicating that while these components use the buffer, they're not dependent on it for their existance.
+The C_receiver has a stronger relatiosnhip with C_Connection_r shown as composition, as it creates and controls the connection handlers.

+When a Node wants to access its critical section, it calls with the coordinator.
+The C_receiver accepts these incoming requests and creates a C_Connection_r instance to handle each connection.
+These requests are stored in the C_buffer, which maintains them in a queue.
+The C_mutex component then processes these requests, selecting the first node in the queue in FIFO order.

 ## A. Each node will be running on a specific host and port (host and port must be configured at launch time, e.g. by using a command line parameter

 While running Node.java this block of code is responsible for configuration of host and port.
 When running args[0] is the port number, args[2] host, args[1] the time for delay between requests.